Big pictures of motivic and classical homotopy theories: The picture in motivic homotopy theory: Part 2

 \subsection{Unstable homotopy category of motivic spaces with transfers}

 Having defined motivic spaces with transfers, the following theorem leads us to its homotopy category.
-Here, we are using the model structure of \cite{Dundas2003} for motivic spaces, which is equivalent to the $\mathbb{A}^1\text{-model}$.
+Here, we are using the model structure from \cite{Dundas2003} for motivic spaces, which is equivalent to the $\mathbb{A}^1\text{-model}$.

-\begin{theorem}[Röndigs and Østær, \cite{RondigsOstvaerMain} Lemma 2.7 and Lemma 2.8] There exists a monoidal and simplicial model structure for motivic spaces with transfers such that the forgetful functor $U$ detects and preserves motivic weak equivalences and fibrations. \end{theorem}
+\begin{theorem}[Röndigs and Østær, \cite{RondigsOstvaerMain} Lemma 9 and Lemma 10] There exists a monoidal and simplicial model structure for motivic spaces with transfers where weak equivalences (resp. fibrations) are weak equivalences (resp. fibrations) of underlying motivic spaces.
+Therefore, the forgetful functor $U$ detects and preserves motivic weak equivalences and fibrations. \end{theorem}